kallioaa/ot-harjoitustyo/dokumentaatio/instructions.md

 ## Searching for images

 After logging in you should end up in a view with instructions on for searching images.
-For example, if we want to talk about the beautiful which can be found here https://avatars2.githubusercontent.com/u/523235?s=460&u=e62cd9bb7ce8a4acfaab9171cd137c875df7b527&v=4, we just copy the url to the comment field and open image-menu (upper left corner) and press "new image from url"-button.
+For example, if we want to talk about the beautiful which can be found [here](https://avatars2.githubusercontent.com/u/523235?s=460&u=e62cd9bb7ce8a4acfaab9171cd137c875df7b527&v=4), we just copy the url to the comment field and open image-menu (upper left corner) and press "new image from url"-button.

 ![instructions](https://github.com/kallioaa/ot-harjoitustyo/blob/master/dokumentaatio/pictures/searchImage.png)